suhaneec/Recycle-Rangers_029/README.md

 These insights and KPIs can guide our dashboard design, helping users explore crime trends, compare regions, and gain a deeper understanding of crime data across different dimensions.

-* Yearly Crime Trends (Overall and by Crime Type)
+* Yearly Crime Trends (Overall and by Crime Type):

    Insight: Analyze the overall trend of crimes over the years, both at the state and district levels.

    Visualization: Line charts showing the trend of total crimes over time, and separate lines for each major crime type (e.g., Murder, Assault on women).

 * Top States by Crime Rate

    Insight: Identify states with the highest crime rates in various categories to highlight areas with significant crime activity.

    Visualization: Bar chart comparing crime rates across states, with filters for different crime types.

 * District-Level Crime Distribution

    Insight: Show crime distribution at a more granular level by district to see local hotspots.

    Visualization: Interactive map or heatmap that highlights districts based on crime rates or specific crime categories.

 * Crime Category Breakdown

   Insight: Examine the proportion of each crime type to understand the prevalence of different crimes within states and districts.

   Visualization: Pie charts or stacked bar charts showing the distribution of crime types for selected states/districts.

 * Crime Category Breakdown

   Insight: Examine the proportion of each crime type to understand the prevalence of different crimes within states and districts.

   Visualization: Pie charts or stacked bar charts showing the distribution of crime types for selected states/districts.

 * Yearly Comparison of Specific Crime Types

   Insight: For selected crime types, compare rates over years to observe changes or trends (e.g., increases in assault or abduction cases).

   Visualization: Multi-line chart comparing trends for specific crime types.

 * Impact of Legislation on Crime Rates (POA and PCR Acts)

   Insight: Investigate if there's a noticeable impact on certain crimes related to the Protection of Civil Rights (PCR) and Prevention of Atrocities (POA) Acts.

   Visualization: Line or bar chart showing crime rates related to these Acts over time.

 * Top Crime Types in Each State

   Insight: Find the most common types of crimes in each state to better understand local challenges.

   Visualization: A horizontal bar chart showing the top crime types for each selected state.

 * High-Risk States/Districts for Women

   Insight: Highlight states/districts with high rates of crimes against women, such as assault or abduction.

-     Visualization: Bar chart or heatmap focusing on crimes affecting women, with filters by year and region.
+  visualization: Bar chart or heatmap focusing on crimes affecting women, with filters by year and region.